All Episodes

 How do you fund yourself?

-How do you earn money doing that?
+How do you earn money doing it?

 It's a very unique business model.

-There's some people who are doing it.
+Some people are doing it.

-We have thousands of people send us twenty dollars, forty dollars, sometimes ten dollars.
+We have thousands of people send us $20, $40, sometimes $10.

-So I I actually just put it on my credit card and then I sent out some letters saying, Hey, I've got this credit card debt, uh a couple thousand dollars in c could you help me pay it off?
+So I actually just put it on my credit card and then I sent out some letters saying, hey, I've got this credit card debt, a couple thousand dollars.

 And that's been what we've been doing.

-I just a means to an end of doing what I have to do.
+That's just a means to an end of doing what I have to do.

-And you know, Linsky wrote tactics means doing what you can with what you have, and so many people, especially in the conservative movement, wish they had all these resources.
+And so many people, especially in the conservative movement, wish they had all these resources.

 This book is trying to inspire you.

-You already have the technology In your pocket.
+You already have the technology in your pocket.

 You have an iPhone.